We’ve temporarily extended our returns timelines and adjusted our eBay Money Back Guarantee policy to help you process returns during COVID-19.

-If a customer has a problem with their order, or if they change their mind about a purchase, they'll get in touch with you and ask for help.
-Once the buyer tells you there's a problem, you've got 3 business days to resolve it.
+If a customer has a problem with their order, or if they change their mind about a purchase, they’ll get in touch with you and ask for help.
+Once the buyer tells you there’s a problem, you have 3 business days to resolve it.

-If an item has gone missing and hasn't arrived, you'll either need to provide additional/more detailed tracking details, or offer a resolution such as replacement or refund.
-If the buyer got their item but it's faulty, damaged, or doesn't match the listing description, you'll have to work with them to resolve their issue – you'll also have to cover the return shipping costs.
-If they changed their mind, how you can respond, and who pays for return shipping, will depend on your return policy.
+If an item went missing and never arrived, you need to either provide additional tracking details or offer a resolution, such as a replacement or a refund.
+If the buyer got their item but it’s faulty, damaged, or doesn’t match the listing description, you need to work with them to resolve their issue (you also have to cover the return shipping costs).
+If they changed their mind, how you can respond (and who pays for return shipping) depends on your return policy.

 - What to do if a buyer has an issue